PayDevs/awful-oss-incidents/README.md

 * (Nov.
 2018) A malicious package was added as a dependency to version 3.3.6 of the popular package `event-stream` by a new maintainer.
 The malicious package, called `flatmap-stream`, contained an encrypted payload that stole bitcoins from certain applications. [[NPM Incident Report](https://blog.npmjs.org/post/180565383195/details-about-the-event-stream-incident)]
 * (Oct.
 2021): The NPM account for the `UA-Parser-JS` library was hijacked, to infect dependent systems with cryptominers and password-stealing trojans in a supply-chain attack. [[Full Story](https://www.bleepingcomputer.com/news/security/popular-npm-library-hijacked-to-install-password-stealers-miners/)]
 * (Apr 2022): A flaw in the NPM registry allowed adding random maintainers to own projects (a.k.a.
 "Package Planting") - giving a false sense of credibility / security of potentially harmful packages. [[Full Story](https://www.bleepingcomputer.com/news/security/npm-flaw-let-attackers-add-anyone-as-maintainer-to-malicious-packages/)]
 * (Jul 2018) The credentials of a maintainer on NPM were compromised resulting in a malicious release of `eslint-scope`, version 3.7.2.
-The malicious code copied the npm credentials of the machine running eslint-scope and uploaded them to the attacker. [[Post-mortem](https://eslint.org/blog/2018/07/postmortem-for-malicious-package-publishes/)]
+The malicious code copied the NPM credentials of the machine running eslint-scope and uploaded them to the attacker. [[Post-mortem](https://eslint.org/blog/2018/07/postmortem-for-malicious-package-publishes/)]

 __Potential Solutions__
 * Write more tests / safe-guards [drawback: extra effort]